ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @desc, yes, The description for the group.
+    @desc, no, The description for the group.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
+See also :ref:`tdl-steps-common-stoponerror`.
+    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
+See also :ref:`tdl-steps-common-hidesteps`.
-See also :ref:`tdl-steps-common-stoponerror`. documentation, no, Rich text content that provides further information on the current step.
+    @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is ``false``).
+See also :ref:`tdl-steps-common-collapsed`. documentation, no, Rich text content that provides further information on the current step.

 The children of the ``group`` element can be any number of steps supported by GITB TDL.
 The following example creates a group around a set of